13 New Massive Gravity

 As a result of the introduction of the new gauge symmetries, we straightforwardly count the number of

 non-perturbative degrees of freedom.
-The total number of fields are 16: six from , six from
+The total number of fields are 16: six from

 , three